underscoreio/essential-slick/src/pages/preface.md

 This material is aimed at a Scala developer who has:

+* a working knowledge of Scala
-* taken the [Essential Scala][link-essential-scala] course or equivalent;
+  (we recommend [Essential Scala][link-essential-scala] or an equivalent book);
-* experience with relational databases (rows, columns, joins, indexes, SQL); and
+* experience with relational databases
+  (familiarity with concepts such as rows, columns, joins, indexes, SQL); and
-* JDK 7 installed, along with an editor or an IDE (Scala IDE for Eclipse, or IntelliJ).
+* an installed JDK 7, along with a programmer's text editor or IDE (Scala IDE for Eclipse or IntelliJ are both good choices).

-The material presented focuses on Slick version 2.1.0, examples use [H2][link-h2-home] as the relational database.
+The material presented focuses on Slick version 2.1.0.
+Examples use [H2][link-h2-home] as the relational database.

 Many thanks to the team at [Underscore][link-underscore] for their invaluable contributions and proof reading.

 ## Roadmap {-}